 One of Shopify’s most successful selling points is in the aesthetics department.
 Shopify offers upwards of 54 different store templates, 10 of which are free.
 Each template has unique variations, however, so the number of separate designs is endless.

 WooCommerce doesn’t deliver templates on its own, but it is compatible with your existing WordPress theme and the majority of themes on the market.
-While Shopify has themes with high visual quality, you’re limited to what you can find in its Theme Store.
+While Shopify has themes with high visual quality, there are far less to choose from in its Theme Store.
 With WooCommerce, you’re free to pick up themes from the ocean of developers who offer them.

-Shopify follows a conventional pricing structure with a sliding scale of packages.
+Shopify follows a conventional pricing structure with various monthly packages to choose from.
 As you might expect, the more extensive the range of features, the higher the monthly fee.
 The most basic package is $9 per month, while the most advanced is $399 per month.

-The plugin for WooCommerce is free, but don’t forget costs like hosting, security, themes, an SSL certificate, and any additional extensions.
-While you only pay for what you need, choosing WooCommerce isn’t always the more pocket-friendly option.
+The plugin for WooCommerce is free, but don’t forget costs like hosting, security, themes, plugins and an SSL certificate.
+While you only pay for what you need, choosing WooCommerce will set you back some kind of investment.

 Shopify and WooCommerce both offer the essentials for ecommerce.
 From the start, Shopify is focused on functionality and ease of use.
 Shopify gives you the features you need right off the bat, including unlimited products, adjustable shipping rates, and credit card payment capabilities, among others.